 This diet was extremely challenging, not even going to lie to y'all, but it is so worth it!
 My skin was poppin', dresses fit better, my hair got stronger, and I lost weight.

 The only downside to this diet is the cooking part.
 If I were to do this again, which I would love to, I would definitely purchase the plan where Borges's meals are delivered to your house.
-This diet requires more time than anything, and if you work two jobs, like myself, it really becomes your life and it's hard to find time to do anything else.
+This diet requires more time than anything, and if you work two jobs, like me, it really becomes your life and it's hard to find time to do anything else.

 Editor's note: Keep in mind that this is a very restrictive diet, and you should always consult with a healthcare professional first before you try it.